 NEW CANAAN, Conn.
-Preparing to return to high school, hydrogen-powered vehicles and a relaxing respite from Vancouver were some of the things on the minds of people in New Canaan when we spoke with them Thursday afternoon.
+The hot weather, what do to in the summer and recycling were some of the things on the minds of people in New Canaan when we spoke with them Thursday afternoon.

 Check out Whats On Your Mind every Friday.

 Click here to sign up for Daily Voice's free daily emails and news alerts.